amarula/dyndesign/docs/class_builder.md

 ### Custom Injection Methods

 By default, the components are injected before the `__init__` constructor is called.
-To inject the components in a custom method, the `injection_method` setting can be used.
+To inject the components in a different method, the `injection_method` setting can be used.

 ``` py